alexanderlarin/aiovk/README.md

 # aiovk
 vk.com API python wrapper for asyncio
+this module only for python 3.5!
+for old version of python you can use https://github.com/dimka665/vk

 # Annotation
 In all the examples below, I will give only the {code}